Etna Comics: History

-Etna Comics was inaugurated in 2011 aiming to create a place where fans of comic books living souther than Naples could meet.
-Not only this result was fully accomplished, but the festival was an immediate success, becoming almost instantly an important national and international event, attracting domestic and global stars like Rutger Hauer, Matt Dillon, Giancarlo Esposito, Dario Argento and others.
+Etna Comics was inaugurated in 2011, aiming to create a place where fans of comic books further south than Naples could meet.
+The festival succeeed in this, becoming a national and international event, while attracting individuals like Rutger Hauer, Matt Dillon, Giancarlo Esposito, Dario Argento.

 Since its first edition, the festival has kept improving and expanding in dimensions and attendance.
 Whereas the first and the second edition took place in just one building of Le Ciminiere, from 2014 on the festival expanded to the entire venue, outdoor areas included, taking place in a total area larger than 45,000 square meters (on many levels).
 The convention center includes two auditoriums/movie theaters (1200 and 600 seats) a conference room (220 seats) and an outdoor stage area (2,000 square meters) where concerts and shows are performed.
 Its location, in front of the sea yet right in the city center, is well served by public transport: the central railway station, the central bus station and Giovanni XXIII Metro Station of the Catania Metro are at a very small, walkable distance.

 From 2017 on, a 1,500-square-meter tensile structure is set up in front of the convention center, increasing the area of the festival and hosting the board games section.